Estimate vs. Quote vs. Bid vs. Proposal – What’s The Difference & Why It Is Important?

 Estimates are the most flexible and variable forms of offer because of the high probability of unknowns within every project.
 You can count on 90% of the time, having to adjust costs due to unexpected additional project expenses, like delays from bad weather or necessary repairs not initially visible.
 Even though there’s some gray area, every estimate you put together should still be as accurate and detailed as possible with the all of the information currently available.

 This will ensure all of your offers to potential customers, in any of the four forms, are consistent and accurate across the board.
 Also, estimates are usually free to clients, with the exception of some contractors who charge for complicated and lengthy meetings to figure up a thorough and accurate estimate.
 In those instances, time is money.

 Accuracy leads right into the next form of offers which are known as quotes.
 Quotes are the most spot-on way to present your project offer to potential customers to give them a firm number.
 Within quotes, the project is clearly and fully defined in scope that is based on concrete and quantifiable data.
 Inherently these should be a more accurate number than a rough estimate.

 Within quotes, the project is clearly and fully defined in scope that is based on concrete and quantifiable data.

 Quotes are also what general contractors receive from their suppliers for the initial price of materials for the job.
-Because quotes are mainly related to materials and labor, they are often only good for a certain specific amount of time because the.
+Because quotes are mainly related to materials and labor, they are often only good for a certain specific amount of time because the cost of materials and commodities changes so frequently.
 After that time has expired, both sides are often in the understanding that the price will more than likely increase when a new quote is put together.